How to Budget like a CFO

 I use my Budget Planner for tracking smaller goals that I can check on each month.
 I plan my purchases here in advance, to avoid any spontaneous or unnecessary ones.
 If I know Im going to need a new jacket in October, then thatll be in my budget already, says Stina.

 The most important thing to remember is that its never too late to get on top of your finances, and to start steering them the way you want!
-It can feel like an uphill battle in the beginning, but once you take off with your savings, youll realise what a great habit this is!
+It can feel like an uphill battle in the beginning, but once you take off with your savings, youll realize what a great habit this is!
 And dont forget that its always OK to ask for help.
 I promise you that theres lots of people around you, including on social media, that you can learn much from, says Stina.

 Our blog: Tips & Tricks